Vera Marie Badertscher

 Arizona, United States

-What town are you talking about? about 10 years ago
+What town are you talking about? over 10 years ago

 My advice: Get a good map like the Streetwise laminated map.
 Fortunately you can walk to almost all the major places in Rome, and see fascinating bits and pieces of the past along the way.
 Don't miss the beautiful Piazzas like Navona and Popoli.
 If you want to see the Sistine Chapel, get reservations on line in advance so that you can avoid the long lines.
 We took the tour of the tombs under St. Peters and thought it was absolutely fascinating.
 Whether you believe this is the true resting place of St. Peter or not, you'll see a cemetery of Etruscan graves which are like little houses along a narrow footpath.
 You make reservations in advance for that, too, at the Vatican, here: http://bit.ly/O05Pc over 10 years ago